New ORTLIEB Atrack BP

 For full access to the interior, the Atrack needs to be laid flat on its back.

-A look at the bone-dry interior
+A look into the guaranteed bone-dry interior

 Top view of an opened backpack showing internal zip pockets, a central compression strap, and a key clip.